rogerpinyol/sims-sprint1-equip4/docs/models/tenants.md

 Every other table is scoped by `tenant_id`.
 The `tenants` table is the root that defines each tenant and therefore is not scoped by `tenant_id`.
 For this reason, the Tenant model overrides the base model’s tenant‑filtered methods and provides safe, purpose‑built operations.

-Controllers MUST enforce RBAC (e.g., super‑admin only) before calling any method that modifies tenants.
+Controllers MUST enforce RBAC (tenant_admin only) before calling any method that modifies tenants.

 ## Schema (from `config/init.sql`)